cloudify-cosmo/getcloudify.org/source/guide/3.2/plugin-openstack.md

   * `resource_id` name to give to the new resource or the name or ID of an existing resource when the `use_external_resource` property is set to `true` (see the [using existing resources section](#using-existing-resources)).
 Defaults to `''` (empty string).
   * `openstack_config` see the [Openstack Configuration](#openstack-configuration).

+**Notes:**

+  * There are several ways to connect a router to an external network:
+    * The most direct way is to use the `external_network` property, which allows providing either the name or ID of the external network to connect to.
+    * Another option which may be preferred, especially if there's already a node representing the external network in the blueprint, is to connect the router to the external network using a relationship.
+    * It's possible to pass the external network ID via the standard Neutron API by using the nested `network_id` key under the `external_gateway_info` key of the `router` property.
+This will override the value given under the `external_network` property.
+    * If none of the above is provided, and the external-network used by the Cloudify Manager is available in the [Provider-context](#misc), it may be automatically used as the gateway for the router, depending on the value of the `default_to_managers_external_network` property.
+  * Don't provide an external network by both an ID/name *and* by relationship - this will result in an error.

 **Mapped Operations:**